ProIntegritate/MetaHash/README.md

 ![Test Image ](Corellation.png)

+*Images showing Metahash, Richhash and conventional file hashes.
+Not all files have Richheaders or Filversioninfo though.*

 Result is shown as:
 - mh: MD5_HASH = File contains FileVersionInfo (at least one string)
 - \- = Contains absolutely no FileVersionInfo strings.